Buprenorphine Hydrochloride + Naloxone Hydrochloride Dihydrate

-If you think that you or anyone else may have taken too much SUBOXONE SUBLINGUAL FILM, immediately telephone your doctor or National Poison Centre (in Australia telephone 13 11 26 or in New Zealand telephone 0800 POISON or 0800 764 766), or go to accident and emergency at your nearest hospital.
+If you think that you or anyone else may have taken too much SUBOXONE FILM, immediately telephone your doctor or National Poison Centre (in Australia telephone 13 11 26 or in New Zealand telephone 0800 POISON or 0800 764 766), or go to Accident and Emergency at your nearest hospital.
 Do this even if there are no signs of discomfort or poisoning.

-Like all medicines, SUBOXONE SUBLINGUAL FILM may have unwanted side effects which may need medical treatment.
+Like all medicines, SUBOXONE FILM may have unwanted side effects which may need medical treatment.

 Ask your doctor or pharmacist to answer any questions you may have.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.